 This circular narrative of the neighborhood in Miami (and later Atlanta)—dealers and addicts—is of equal importance to the gay storyline.
 Yes, Moonlight is important for its message of not just acceptance of homosexuality within black communities, but also an embracing of boys who exist outside of that hardened world, and how masculinity has many different expressions, sexually and otherwise.
 But Jenkins’ script casually drops many lines about a character’s time in juvenile detention or jail—or even a funeral—to show how constant incarceration is in their community.
 “When I was in jail” is said as casually as “when I was in middle school” like it’s just a natural progression of growing up.
 This is not something that is hammered home but it’s an important and sad portrait that runs parallel to our race conversations today of the over-imprisonment of black Americans and a lack of inroads to leave communities through better opportunities.

 Messages aside, Moonlight is achingly rendered by Jenkins.
 There’s warmth and tension in every frame, mostly from characters trying to find the right words or motions to express themselves.
 But Moonlight is more personal etched than it is masterful.
 The chapter narrative works by and large, but the film does suffer a little from the lack of Ali’s presence after the first chapter.
 And although beautifully performed, a genuine moment of surprise doesn’t happen until perhaps the final shot (again, the expression of characters convey many layered meanings of things potentially going unsaid).
 But Moonlight is so handsomely constructed, with magnificent musical cues and performances that it pushes into a “completely necessary” filmmaking category.

-Moonlight will be released in theaters on October 21.
+Moonlight will be released in select theaters on October 21; nationwide November 18.